logo

 Grooming can also help prevent mats and tangles from forming in the fur.
 Mats can be painful for dogs, and they can also lead to skin problems.

-Regular brushing helps to keep the fur smooth and tangle-free.
-And if you do the grooming yourself, it becomes a way to bond with your doggo.
+Regular brushing helps keep the fur smooth and tangle-free.
+If you groom your dog yourself, it becomes a way to bond with your doggo.

 It's an opportunity to spend some quality time together while you're both relaxed.
 The process of grooming can be calming for both you and your dog, and it's a great way to show your affection.